 What Causes Mold?

 Usually, excess moisture causes mold growth.
-If you have mold in your home, you will need to find out where the moisture is getting into the house.
-You may have groundwater/surface leaks, a roof leak, problems with wall joists or plumbing leaks.
+If you have mold in your home, you will need to find out how and where the moisture is getting into the house.
+You may have groundwater/surface leaks, moisture intrusion, a roof leak, problems with wall joists or plumbing leaks.
 Even stagnant water left in appliances could cause mold growth.

 How Much Does It Cost to Have Mold Removed?

-Mold removal costs are dependent upon the size of the structure, level of contamination and location in structure (crawlspace, attic, bathroom, etc.), and several others factors.
-Our experts can provide a fair and accurate bid once these factors are better understood.
+Mold removal costs are dependent upon the size of the structure, level of contamination and location in structure (basement, crawlspace, attic, bathroom, etc.), and several other factors.
+Choose a qualified professional Mold Remediation Contractor once the root cause of the mold in your home or building is determined, the type and elevation of the mold spores and a plan of corrective action has been implemented.
 Call today for more information.

 Should I Use Bleach to Kill Mold?